 The growth of technology has led to many new ways to make running a small business easier than ever.
 From social media to video mail, email and online marketing, technology has opened the doors for businesses to promote their products and services and gain new customers.
 But, one thing that the age of technology has stunted is the use of handwritten notes, cards, letters, and thank you notes.

-Small business thank you cards can go far in terms of fostering customer relationships and showing your appreciation to hard-working employees.
+Knowing how and when to send thank you cards in business can go far in terms of fostering customer relationships and showing your appreciation to hard-working employees.
 Here we explore six opportunities to send thank-you cards and tips to keep in mind when writing them.

 The following are a few great times that company owners can send small business thank-you cards: